ScilifelabDataCentre/Anubis/anubis/documentation/Basic-concepts.md

 call.

 Review instances have input fields defined by the admin, similar to how a proposal is defined.
+All reviews within a call have the same input fields.

 Decision
 --------